 Nvidia’s Q3 report shows an overall increase to $70 million in Q3, expanding more than triple over the past nine months to $214 million.
 Margins dropped by 1.8 percent to 60.4 percent, following $57 million in charges from the previous generation of chips.

 Nvidia’s missed sales in Q3 led to market shares dropping more than 16 percent.

-The company’s overall revenue in Q3 marked $3.2 billion, increasing 20 percent from the $2,64 billion from last year.
-Nvidia predicted the $3.2 billion marks in August.
+The company’s overall revenue in Q3 marked $3.2 billion, increasing 20 percent from the $2,64 billion last year.
+Nvidia predicted the $3.2 billion mark in August.
 The company did not expect significant sales in the crypto mining scene and blockchain-related businesses.

-The report is published at the same time when Coinbase’s CTO Balaji Srinivasan remains with a bullish stance for crypto mining.
-According to Srinivasan, ASIC mining rigs dominate cryptocurrency mining, thus, making it extremely difficult to GPU miners to sustain profitability.
+The report is published at the same time when Coinbase’s CTO Balaji Srinivasan remains with a bullish stance on crypto mining.
+According to Srinivasan, ASIC mining rigs dominate cryptocurrency mining, thus, making it extremely difficult for GPU miners to sustain profitability.

 GPU mining on the Ethereum network, for example, slumped from $150 in 2017 to $0 in November 2018.
 The slump is most probably caused by the double-up of Ethereum’s hashrate and the increased number of EthHash ASIC mining machines in operation.Ethereum cryptocurrency mining Coinbase mining Ethereum news